Read in 7 minutes

 According to the GitLab requirements page, it is recommended to use a server with:

 - at least 4GB of RAM memory

 - at least 2GB of swap space.

 - (optional) Domain or subdomain pointing to the server IP address.

-For additional layer of security it is recommended to set up a basic firewall.
+For an additional layer of security, it is recommended to set up a basic firewall.
 You can follow the steps in our HHow to Set Up a Firewall with FirewallD on CentOS 7 guide.

 The user you are logging in as must have sudo privileges to be able to install packages.